We’re happy to support your travel preparation!

 Any special offers or coupon codes are typed in RED.

-Prime also comes with their video streaming service that I use all the time at home.
+Prime also comes with their video streaming service that we use all the time at home.
 Some purchased videos can also be downloaded to your device so you can watch them offline while traveling.
-I try to pick out a couple movies to take along in case I get stuck at the airport longer than expected.
+We try to pick out a couple movies to take along in case we get stuck at the airport longer than expected.

 Airline Baggage Size & Weight Restrictions